 The housing in Buckhead is some of the most impressive in the city.
 Sitting behind large gates are estates and mansions surrounded by rolling green hills.
 Perfectly manicured landscaping creates a peaceful atmosphere that makes you feel far away from the city’s hustle.

-In addition to the sprawling mansions, you will find luxury high-rise apartment and condo buildings.
+In addition to the sprawling mansions, you will find luxury high-rise apartments and condo buildings.
 These are the epitome of elegance and sophistication with plenty of amenities.
 Many come with valet parking, doormen, and pet spa services.

 The housing market in Buckhead is competitive and high-priced.
 A certain cache comes with saying you live in Buckhead, and people are willing to pay top dollar for it.